schoolofdevops/kubernetes-labguide/chapters/network_policies.md

 Now, define a restrictive network policy which would,

-  * Block all incoming connections from any source except for pods from the same namespace
+  * Block all incoming connections
   * Block all outgoing connections

 ```bash